Completing a Position Analysis

 For Classified positions, the minimum qualifications come from the classification specifications and have been negotiated with SEIU.
 The additional required qualifications cannot exceed the minimum qualifications.
 Be careful when you list experience or education as a requirement and refer back to the minimum qualifications.

-Refer to the Online PD and Recruiting System Position Titles for minimum qualifications for unclassified positions.
+Refer to the Online PD and Recruiting System Position Titles for minimum qualifications for academic and professional faculty positions.
 If you require a degree, make sure to list what field the degree is in. (e.g. B.S. or B.A. in Psychology, or closely related field)

 Sample Position Descriptions